-Urgenc y Criteria - Che Yes Unsure No 3 3 Deadline: Is there a vital deadline we will miss if we don't begin in the next 12 months?
+Urgenc y Criteria - Che eck-in questions: Yes Unsure No \$ \$ Deadline: Is there a way begin in the next 12 r rital deadline we will miss if we don't nonths?
 Opportunity Cost: What are the long-term consequences of waiting to proceed now?
 Will we lose out on essential opportunities or resources if we do not act soon?
 Volume & Repetition: are comments/questions about this action repeated often and with increasing levels of concern by BNA staff or members?
 Potential Harm: If we do not make progress within the next 12 months, will inaction on this item lead to significant harm, damage, or financial losses?
 Yes = High Urgency: Assess action readiness and develop an action plan Unsure = Information gap: Gather more information until clarification is achieved Action ca start tim = Low Urgen n be deferred ne if we have r with more urg to a later reached